Anal Fissure in Illinois

 An anal fissure is defined as a small tear, or cut, in the tissue that lines the anus.
 The thin, delicate tissue, referred to as mucosa, serves as the lining of one's anus.
 It might tear for a number of reasons, with one being the passing of large stools in a bowel movement.
 In most instances, anal fissures create pain when passing stool and you'll see the appearance of blood in your stool.
 Anal fissures could also precipitate spasms in the muscle found at the end of the anus, known as the anal sphincter.

 Anal fissures are classified as a chronic condition if you've had the fissure for 6 – 8 weeks, or if it is a commonly recurring issue.
 If you suspect you might have an anal fissure, get in touch with GI Alliance of Illinois and book an appointment with a gastroenterologist.
-Our physicians routinely provide individualized care for anal fissures in Chicago, IL, Peoria, IL, or Bloomington, IL.
+Our physicians routinely provide individualized care for anal fissures in Chicago, IL, Peoria, IL, or Normal, IL.

 What causes an anal fissure?